 At Origins, we do not discriminate or make assumptions based on your gender or your age — but we do know that these qualities play a vital role in who you are, how you arrived at this stage of your life, and what types of treatment approaches will resonate with you.
 We also know that trust and community are often easier built between people who are part of your generation or who share gender-based life events.
 Our age-specific and gender-separate programs lay the groundwork for creating a tailored recovery experience that aligns with every patient’s individual lifestyle, goals, and needs.

-In addition to the industry-wide shift toward personalized treatment, our own experience over our combined 30+ years of service has shown us that our patients have better outcomes when grouped according to gender, stages of life, and personalities.
+In addition to the industry-wide shift toward personalized treatment, our own experience over 35 years of service has shown us that our patients have better outcomes when grouped according to gender, stages of life, and personalities.
 To best accommodate the variety of people we treat, Origins Behavioral HealthCare offers comprehensive age-based treatment programs for adults, mid-life adults, and older adults.
 We also offer gender-specific and gender-separate treatment for men and women, including separate residential facilities and gender-specific staff.
 Our clinical team and admissions specialists take great care in prioritizing these facets to place each person into a program that meets their individual needs.

 Evidence and observation indicate that men and women of different ages struggle with addiction or mental health concerns in different ways.
 Additionally, age and gender make a difference in the reasons an individual may be struggling with these concerns to begin with.
 The pressures and stresses associated with gender and age are very different across each category.
 Examples include: